We are so thankful for our community!

 Academic Year 2023-2024

 We continued working on James Bennett’s ledger, while launching this website.
-Other events included presenting at the Southern Historic Association conference and facilitating an Earth Day event at Bennett Place.
+Other events included presenting at the Southern Historical Association Conference in Charlotte and facilitating the first-ever Earth Day event at Bennett Place.
 Team members include Robert Buerglener, Carson Holloway, Kalei Porter, Seth Kessler, Kate Newbold, and Zhihui (Jerry) Zhou.

 Summer 2023

-During this summer program, students researched and developed story maps on individual topics of interest related to Bennett Place while drafting a methodology to transcribe James Bennett’s ledger.
+During this summer program, students researched and developed research projects on individual topics of interest related to Bennett Place while drafting a methodology to transcribe James Bennett’s ledger.
 Team members included Robert Buerglener, Carson Holloway, Kalei Porter, Ruth Player, Charlotte Joyner, and Sherman Criner.

 Academic Year 2022-2023